panyam/gocurrent/NEXTSTEPS.md

 ## Recent Changes

+### Custom Flush Triggers for Reducer (Completed)
+- ✅ Repurposed `CollectFunc` bool return value to signal when to flush
+- ✅ Updated `start()` method to trigger immediate flush when `CollectFunc` returns true
+- ✅ Added comprehensive tests for length-based, custom criteria, and immediate flush scenarios
+- ✅ All existing tests continue to pass

 ### Functional Options Pattern for Reducer (Completed)
 - ✅ Migrated `NewReducer` and `NewIDReducer` to use functional options pattern
 - ✅ Added `ReducerOption[T, C, U]` type for configuration